-At year-end, the City had \$839,488 in outstanding debt.
-The debt consists of a capital lease used for the City Hall building and grounds.
+At year-end, the City had \$1,077,156 in outstanding debt.
+The debt consists of two capital leases.
+One capital lease is for the City Hall building and grounds and the other is for public works equipment acquired during fiscal year 2021.
 For more information, see the accompanying notes to the financial statements.